Jman012/SCIMFilterPathParser/README.md

 due to the lack of recursion back up to `Filter` or `FilterOr` from the lower paths.
 Instead, it would require the use of parentheses for nesting expressions.
-This was attempted for this project, but adding `FilterOr` as an option to the `FilterValue` symbol lead to lead recursion again.
+This was attempted for this project, but adding `FilterOr` as an option to the `FilterValue` symbol lead to lead left recursion again.
 That said, there likely is a good solution to make this not left-recursive, and to preserve this form of enforcing the precedence, which is desired.

+This `Filter` -> `FilterOr` -> `FilterAnd` -> `FilterValue` design was used, however, in designing the `Expression` structures for this project.

 Otherwise, it seems to use [di-wu/parser](https://github.com/di-wu/parser) as the basis for the parsing engine.
 It is made by the same author.
 It does not